In New York’s capital city, power hums beneath everything—political, corporate, electric.

 • One emotionally constipated CEO and the woman who sees through all his bullshit (and for that reason, I like her)

-Read with care, or with a drink in your hand.
+If you are of appropriate legal age, read with care, or with a drink in your hand.
 Either way, you’ve been warned. 😘

 • - Signed, Erik, since I’ve been NEGLECTED